-Advanced Placement Art History 2 Credits Gr 11 12 Course: 6109 AUVAIILEU PIALEIIIEIIL AIL HISLUIV Z CIEUIIS Gr.
-11. 12 Conise, oros
+Advanced Placement Art History 2 Credits Gr.
+11, 12 Course: 6109

 This advanced placement level art history class follows the same process as the general art history course and chronologically continues through to contemporary art during the spring semester.
 Students taking this course are strongly urged to take the general art history class prior to taking this AP course, since the goal is to have all students take the AP exam in May.